nofelmahmood/Seam/README.md

 ```
 ### What it does support

 CKSIncrementalStore supports only user's CloudKit `Private Database` at this time.
-It creates and uses a custom zone to store data.
+It creates and uses a custom zone to store data and fetch changes from the server.

 ### What it does not support